spraakbanken/sparv/docs/developers-guide/sparv-classes.md

 - `attribute_name`: Get attribute name (excluding name of annotation)

 **Methods:**

+> [!NOTE]
+> All methods of this class are deprecated and will be removed in a future version of Sparv.
+Instead, create an
+> instance of `AnnotationData` by passing a source file name as an argument, and use the methods of the `AnnotationData`
+> class.

 - `split()`: Split name into annotation name and attribute.
 - `exists(source_file: str)`: Return True if annotation file exists.